AI Assistica

 Cons:

-• Website interface may be clogged up by an excessive amount of content.
+• The website interface may be clogged up by an excessive amount of content.

-• Borrowing restrictions cause waiting time on some materials.
+• Borrowing restrictions cause waiting time for some materials.

 Best For: Research and historians, in addition to the ordinary users who need to access rare or historical materials.